ryanxgraham/game-modules/README.md

 # Game Modules
-A collection of useful functions for games.
+A collection of useful functions and methods for making text-based games.

 ## Built With